ant-arktis/Kokoro-TTS-Local/API_README.md

 4. **Audio quality issues**
    - Ensure the sample rate is set correctly (default: 24000 Hz)
    - Check that the voice files are not corrupted

+5. **Timestamp accuracy**
+   - Timestamps are based on the TTS model's internal timing
+   - May vary slightly from actual audio playback due to processing delays
+   - For precise synchronization, use the `timeupdate` event with small intervals

 ### Logs